clj-kondo/clj-kondo/doc/dev.md

 ### Linting diff

-When implementing a new linter or changing an existing one, run the `script/diff` to view changed linting output between your branch and the master branch on Github.
-Please include the output in a PR.
-This step may be automated in the future using a Github action.
+A GitHub Action will automatically run `script/diff` on your PR.
+This reports on the linting differences between clj-kondo master sources and your PR sources.

+It can be useful to run `script/diff` locally especially when implementing a new linter or changing an existing one.

 ### Force-push